Antonis Siatounis

-Antonis Siatounis (Αντώνης Σιατούνης; born 26 August 2002) is a Greek professional footballer who plays as a midfielder or defender for Italian club Potenza.
+Antonis Siatounis (Αντώνης Σιατούνης; born 26 August 2002) is a Greek professional footballer who plays as a midfielder for club Benevento.

 Club career

 Youth career

 Born in Ilion, a district in west Athens, Greece, Siatounis began his career at Panathinaikos' youth academy in 2011, staying there for eight years.
 In 2018 he moved to Italy, joining Sampdoria's under-17 team for a fee of €150,000.
 After playing with the under-18s, in the 2020–21 season Siatounis helped Sampdoria reach the semi-finals with the Primavera (under-19) team, scoring six goals and making seven assists.

 Monza

 Following the expiration of his contract with Sampdoria on 30 June 2021, Siatounis joined Serie B side Monza on a three-year contract.
 He made his unofficial debut on 15 July, as a substitute in a 14–0 friendly win against Real Vicenza.
 Siatounis scored five days later, in Monza's second pre-season friendly against Anaune Val di Non, which ended in a 5–0 win.

 On 1 November, Siatounis made his official debut for Monza, coming on as a substitute against Alessandria in a 1–0 Serie B win.